 On the occasion of the 43rd edition of Heritage Days 2026 in Paris, the renowned Heritage Days 2026 in Paris leads us through its history-steeped avenues, as we meet the eminent men and women who helped shape France’s glory...
 Meet at the cemetery on Saturday, September 19, 2026, for a stroll full of surprises, at the heart of Paris’s most famous cemetery.

-Journées du Patrimoine: history, dates and 2025 theme of this not-to-be-missed cultural event
+Heritage Days: the history, dates and the 2026 theme of this unmissable cultural event

-The European Heritage Days return on Saturday September 20 and Sunday September 21, 2025, with a new theme.
-Although the cultural event is celebrating its 42nd edition this year, few people actually know the origins of this essential back-to-school event.
-We'd like to tell you about the history of the Journées du Patrimoine, created in 1984 by the French Ministry of Culture.
+The European Heritage Days return on Saturday, September 19 and Sunday, September 20, 2026, with two new themes.
+While the cultural event this year marks its 43rd edition, few people actually know the origin of this flagship autumn staple.
+So we tell you the story behind the Heritage Days, created in 1984 by the Ministry of Culture.
 [Read more]

-For the 2026 Heritage Days in Paris, the capital’s monuments and historic sites throw open their doors (often free) to reveal their secrets.
-Don’t miss this unmissable event, scheduled for the weekend of September 19–20, 2026, with the themes: "Heritage in Peril" and "Heritage of Photography."
+For the 2026 Heritage Days in Paris, the capital’s monuments and historic sites throw open their doors (often for free) to reveal their secrets to us.
+Don’t miss this essential event, scheduled for the weekend of September 19–20, 2026, under the themes: "Heritage in Peril" and "Heritage of Photography".
 [Read more]

 Considered one of the world's most famous necropolises, the Père-Lachaise cemetery is a must-see in Paris.
 In fact, it's the largest intramural cemetery in Paris.
 Whether for its history, the celebrities who rest there, its funerary arts, or its legends, Père-Lachaise attracts curious minds.